Menu

 Key contacts

-• Designated Child Protection Lead - Mrs Rachel Spray, Head Teacher
+Designated Child Protection Lead - Rachel Spray (HT)

-• Deputy Child Protection Leads - Mr Paul Matthews (AHT), Mrs Louise Smith (AHT) and Mrs Sally Hamilton (DHT)
+Deputy Child Protection Leads - Sally Hamilton (DHT) Paul Matthews (AHT)

-• Safer Recruitment Officer - Mrs A Brown, School Business Manager
+Safer Recruitment - Angela Brown, School Business Manager

 Prevent Strategy